lyyyzi/lyyyzi/README.md

 My name is Yicheng Lin, and I am intersted in all things Web & data science!

-- 🔭 I’m currently working on developing front-end web applications using Vue.js, JavaScript, and RESTful APIs.
+- 🔭 I worked on developing front-end web applications using Vue.js, JavaScript, and RESTful APIs.
-- 🌱 I’m currently learning typeScript for scalable and maintainable web applications.
 - 👯 I’m looking to collaborate on open-source projects in web development, AI, and etc...